Probing Multimodal LLMs as World Models for Driving: EXPERIMENTAL STUDY

-\textbf{Left vs right} motion requires a strong sense of geometric understanding alongside the temporal information.
-Here, we particularly stress the models by evaluating them while the ego vehicle curves towards the left or right while progressing forward at a constant speed, as opposed to turning into a perpendicular lane.
-We test with high and low levels of curvature for both turns.
-In images given in Figure \ref{fig:ego-motion-frames}, we showcase the three frames from video sequences for left and right curves taken by the vehicle.
-The differences are quite subtle but note the distinctions a human would be able to observe.
-In the left frames, we are able to see the trunk of the tree on the left side of the road, which we are unable to by the end of the sequence for the right frames.
-In the right frames, we can observe the tree on the right side of the road, while most of the view of this tree is lost in the progression of the left frames.
-Again, these differences are subtle but as the frames progress these differences become more extreme.
+\textbf{Left vs right.} For the simulated set we particularly stress the models by evaluating the inputs while the ego vehicle curves towards the left or right while progressing at a constant speed, as opposed to turning into a perpendicular lane covered in real-driving footage.
+We test with high and low levels of curvature.
+The human eye can determine turning direction by the perspective shift of static elements of the scene, moving from the center to the edge of view over time.
+In the case of Fig.~\ref{fig:ego-motion-frames}, we see the trunk of different trees shift out of view depending on the turn.
+Let us explore how well the model can observe this.

-As shown in Table~\ref{tab:accuracy}, the results were roughly 50\% for all models.
-We further analyze the performance of GPT-4V and Claude3 in Figure~\ref{fig:leftright-plot}.
-While no clear bias was witnessed, we noticed a curious result when comparing the correctness for different levels of curvature for different numbers of frames provided to the model.
-For GPT-4V, we see that with a low curvature, a lower number of frames yielded better results while for a high curvature, more frames led to a higher accuracy.
-While Claude3 does not have as clear of a trend, the model was able to achieve the highest success out of all buckets when provided with a higher curvature and nine frames and the lowest success with a low curvature and nine frames.
-This behavior appears to indicate that with higher rates of curvature, more temporal information helps the model observe the differences we described when comparing the frames in Figure~\ref{fig:ego-motion-frames}, but if these differences are more subtle, as would be the case with low curvature, more temporal information harms the models' performance.
+As shown in Table~\ref{tab:accuracy}, the results, again, were roughly 50\% for all models.
+Note that with the real data, the performance for some models was higher than simulation, but given that much of the data in the real data includes a turn into a perpendicular lane as opposed to curving along the road, this difference is expected.
+However, with control of the curvature in \METHOD{}, we can further analyze the performance of GPT-4V (March), GPT-4o, and Claude3 in Fig.~\ref{fig:leftright-plot}.
+While no clear bias was witnessed, we noticed a curious result when comparing the correctness of different levels of curvature for different numbers of frames provided to the model.
+For GPT-4V, we see that with low curvature, a lower number of frames yielded better results while for a high curvature, more frames led to a higher accuracy.
+While Claude3 does not have a clear trend, the model achieved the highest success out of all buckets when provided with a higher curvature and nine frames and the lowest success with a low curvature and nine frames.
+This behavior appears to indicate that with higher rates of curvature, more temporal information helps the model observe the differences in perspective shift, but if these differences are more subtle with low curvature, more temporal information harms the models' performance.
+This trend is not as strong in GPT-4o, with the six frames case in low curvature being especially different.